 Tracking your glucose the hour or two after you eat can help you understand if you consume more carbohydrates than your body needs.
 If your glucose rises by more than 30 mg/dL (1.6 mmol/L) after you eat, there’s also a greater risk that it will come crashing down soon after.
 This significant rise in glucose, followed by a rapid crash, is known as reactive hypoglycemia.

 When your glucose falls rapidly, you are more likely to feel hungry and compelled to eat again soon and likely eat more than you otherwise would.
 This situation can be avoided by dialling back your carbohydrate intake or avoiding foods and meals that spike the most.
-That said, although lowering your carbs can be helpful to stabilise your glucose into the healthy range, simply swapping energy from carbs for fat is unlikely to help you lose weight.
+That said, although lowering your carbs can be helpful to stabilise your glucose into the healthy range, simply swapping energy from carbs for fat is unlikely to lose weight or achieve the glucose levels necessary to burn your body fat.
 In fact, it might prompt you to gain it.

 The chart below shows the distribution of the rise in glucose after people eat from 4,402 participants in our Data-Driven Fasting Challenges.
 Here, we can see an average increase of 16 mg/dL (0.9 mmol/L).